KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/initial-dex-offering.md

 #### Specific Weaknesses in the Centralized ICO Model

 There are many weaknesses present in today’s Initial Coin Offering (ICO) model.
-Several notable weaknesses include third-party discrimination, the vulnerability to theft and human error, and a lack of privacy.
+Several notable weaknesses include third-party discrimination, vulnerability to theft and human error, and a lack of privacy.

 ##### Third-Party Discrimination